ivanvykopal/MONAILabel-docs/docs/tutorial/run-server.md

 docker run --gpus all --rm -ti -p 8000:8000 xvykopal/monailabel-server:latest bash
 ```

-or you can use the following command, if you have downloaded the source code
+or you can use the following command, if you have downloaded the source code:

 ```bash
 docker compose up